9 Clouds Automotive Marketing Blog

 Where automotive meets digital marketing.

-It’s called Offline Events, and yes, it’s exactly what it sounds like: an offline conversion tool that allows advertisers to see how many customers made purchases in-store or offline after seeing a Facebook ad.
+Enter Facebook Offline Events: an offline conversion tool that allows advertisers to see how many customers made a purchase after seeing a Facebook ad.

-Offline Events removes a lot of that second guessing.
+Offline Events remove a lot of that second-guessing.

 How Do I Set Up Offline Event Tracking?

 Setting up offline event tracking on Facebook is easy, but there are a lot of moving parts.
 Here are the four main steps.

 To set up Facebook Offline Events for your dealership, start by creating an offline event set.